Kab1e/Team_NB-IS477_SP26/Milestone_Reports/StatusReport.md

 ### Model Development and Evaluation

 Seven linear models was trained and tuned via grid search with time-series cross-validation on 75% of the data, evaluated on a held-out test set covering the final 25% of the sample (approximately 60 observations).
 The best performing model was Lasso but a formal comparison against a trivial persistence baseline — simply using the current month's DXY as the prediction for next month — reveals that the tuned model achieves only a 1.5% improvement in RMSE.
-This problem is further explained in ***.
+This problem is further explained in [__Problems & Future Steps__](#problems--future-steps).
 From this initial model development, we decided to rebuild the features and add more complex models to GridSearchCV like LSTM.
 The initial model development is shown in [Exploratory_Analysis.ipynb](https://github.com/Kab1e/Team_NB-IS477_SP26/blob/main/Exploratory_Analysis.ipynb).

 ** **